clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

   };
 ```

-Now if we pass in only `isOpen` or only `setIsOpen` to our Modal component TypeScript will complain at us.
+Now if we pass in only `isOpen` or only `setIsOpen` to our `ModalDialog` component TypeScript will complain at us.
 This is a helpful feature for other people on our team who will be using our component to make sure they're using it correctly.

 ### Preventing misuse of the dialog when forwarding a ref to it

 There may be a time when some component further up the component tree needs to access the Modal's HTML `<dialog>` node, perhaps to add an event listener to it.
 If we're not careful, someone could misuse a ref to the dialog node and cause it to be opened as a _non-modal_ dialog by doing either `dialogRef.open = true` or `dialogRef.show()` .
-Needless to say, this isn't what we want our `Modal` component to do.
-Additionally this would cause our `isOpen` React state to become out of sync with the `dialog`'s own `open` property which would cause our `Modal` component to be annoyingly buggy.
-It would be helpful for consumers of the Modal component to not be able to make such mistakes when passing a `ref` to it.
+Needless to say, this isn't what we want our `ModalDialog` component to do.
+Additionally this would cause our `isOpen` React state to become out of sync with the `dialog`'s own `open` property which would cause our `ModalDialog` component to be annoyingly buggy.
+It would be helpful for consumers of the `ModalDialog` component to not be able to make such mistakes when passing a `ref` to it.

 #### Solving the Modal's forwarded ref

-First we wrap our component in React's [`forwardRef` utility function](https://react.dev/reference/react/forwardRef) which allows for the parent component to pass a `ref` to our Modal component:
+First we wrap our component in React's [`forwardRef` utility function](https://react.dev/reference/react/forwardRef) which allows for the parent component to pass a `ref` to our `ModalDialog` component:

 ```tsx
 export const ModalDialog = forwardRef<ModalDialogRef, ModalDialogProps>(